Dr. Ragland is easily reached when you need her.

 Why did Dr. Tracy decide to leave her group practice to start a Direct Primary Care practice?

 Dr. Ragland decided to leave insurance-based medicine and start a direct care practice because she believes it is the best way to provide personalized, affordable, and high quality general medical care in the future.
 When the doctor is focused on fewer patients and is not overwhelmed with government and insurance paperwork and bureaucracy – the patient wins!
 This was a difficult decision since she loved her former partners and patients.
 But ultimately, the decision was made because it was the right thing to do.

 What about people who can’t afford DPC?

 DPC is considered very affordable for most people.
-However, with the DPC model, doctors are free to offer charity care or reduced charges based on need.
-Because of Medicare and health plan contracts, this is illegal in insurance based practices.
-Charity is actually discouraged by our current insurance-based health care system!
+However, with the DPC model, doctors are free to offer reduced charges in some situations where there are true financial challenges.
+Because of Medicare and health plan contracts, this is illegal in insurance-based practices.

 Why is a DPC practice a Better Option?